February 2025

 When the knee becomes injured from a variety of causes, such as arthritis or a serious knee injury, a knee replacement treatment is necessary.
 The demand for knee replacement surgery is mostly driven by the aging population, physical inactivity, accidents, and obesity.

 It is anticipated that as knee disorders become more common, more people will choose surgery to reduce pain and improve comfort when walking or engaging in other physical activities.
 The countries with the greatest rates of knee replacement in Europe are Germany, Austria, Finland, and Switzerland.
-Similar to this, there were a lot of knee replacement surgeries conducted in 2019 in the US and Canada.
 Given a large number of elderly people, knee replacement surgeries are predicted to rise in the coming years.
 In consequence, it is anticipated that this would increase demand for hospital services in the future.

 According to the World Health Organization (WHO), cardiovascular diseases (CVDs), which claim 17.9 million lives annually, are the leading cause of mortality worldwide.
 Heart attacks and strokes account for four out of every five CVD deaths, and one-third of these deaths happen before the age of 70.